itiligent/Sonos-OpenWRT-VLANs/README.md

 ## Future Sonos Changes?

-The above config continues to work as at August 2025 with the latest available Sonos S80 application & firmware on OpenWRT 24.10.2 All functions are 100% working (Sonos S80 app, Airplay, new device discovery, new device setup, volume control, speaker grouping and Samba music library access all whilst connected to either the LAN VLAN or Guest VLAN).
+The above config continues to work as at January 2026 with the current versions of Sonos application & OpenWRT firmware.
+All functions are 100% working (Sonos app, Airplay, new device discovery, new device setup, volume control, speaker grouping and Samba music library access all whilst connected to either the LAN VLAN or Guest VLAN).

 Please submit an issue if you notice something is not working, or share any helpful suggestions.